hakluke/weaponised-XSS-payloads/README.md

 This is perfect for beefing up the severity of a pentest or bug bounty report by demonstrating real security impact.

-Currently, there are only two payloads, one for adding an admin user in Wordpress, and one for adding an admin user in Drupal.
+Payloads are slowly being added either as I have time.
 There are plenty more to come, if you can help out - pull requests are welcome!
+If you're looking for inspiration on what to create - check the "issues" tab on this repo.

 ## How To